Italy visa refusal 2026: reasons, appeal, court — a real success story

 3

-A portfolio strengthens the case but does not replace official documents: contracts with clients, acts of completed work.
+A portfolio strengthens the case but does not replace official documents: contracts with clients, certificates of completed work.

 4